Pilot Grants

 The goal of the CUIJBP is to foster innovative collaborative research amongst multiple disciplines to advance our understanding of the etiology of inflammatory and degenerative joint diseases.

-We are pleased to announce support for four 1-year grants, $50,000 each, (direct cost only, no in-direct costs are permitted) to support investigators who are pursuing joint biology related research with the goal of applying for NIH K/R type funding or other extramural support.
+We are pleased to announce the 2024-2025 cycle designed to support for three 1-year grants, $50,000 each, (direct cost only, no in-direct costs are permitted) to support investigators who are pursuing joint biology related research with the goal of applying for NIH K/R type funding or other extramural support.

 Eligibility